RandomWright/ReadyNotes/README.txt

 -and some random other places

 Send Email of the Note with Send Email Button
+-only works if you have email set up on your photo

-Notes with phone numbers, emails, or website will link out to other apps
+Notes with phone numbers, emails, or website will link out to other apps -so photo numers will open photo app

+I affirm that i did not give or receive any unauthorized help on this project, and that all work will is my own

+----("all work will is my own???) all work will be my own

+Future plans:
+Add more catorgizes and custom options
+-had to focus more on the requirments then important app things I will still be adding things on github after the project is over